Are you applying for your first business loan? Here’s what to expect

 - A detailed breakdown of funding request

-Aside from a Personal Notice of Assessment, tax returns and Business financial statements for the past 2 years, additional information may be needed depending on the scope of your business, business structure, and your individual needs.
-Hassan advises these documents often include the following:
+Additional information may be needed depending on the scope of your business, business structure, and your individual needs.
+The documents required often include the following:

 - 2-year cash flow projections